apache/zeppelin/docs/interpreter/sparql.md

 ## Overview
 [SPARQL](https://www.w3.org/TR/sparql11-query/) is an RDF query language able to retrieve and manipulate data stored in Resource Description Framework (RDF) format.
-Apache Zeppelin uses [Apache Jena](https://jena.apache.org/) to query SPARQL-Endpoints.
+Apache Zeppelin for now only supports [Apache Jena](https://jena.apache.org/) to query SPARQL-Endpoints.

 To query your endpoint configure it in the Interpreter-Settings and use the **%sparql** interpreter.
 Then write your query in the paragraph.